Serial analyzer

-Serial analyzer Sink The Serial analyzer sink can be used to monitor a serial bus and decode the serial data on the bus.
-It can be used to analyze RS232, RS485, MIDI, DMX or other compatible serial buses.
+The Serial decoder sink decodes analog data on a serial bus to serial data.
+It can be used to monitor and analyze UART, RS232, RS485, MIDI, DMX or other compatible serial buses.

-The serial analyzer can monitor up to eight sources.
+The serial decoder can monitor up to eight sources.
 When these sources are in sync (all sources are of one (combined) instrument), all captured data will be displayed in chronological order.

 The sink uses a window for its output.
 The output can be saved to a text file.